EIE2-IAC-Labs/RiscV-CPU/README.md

 - RD2_o
 - a0_o

+### Important Details:
+When trigger active, register t0 automatically overwrite to a value of 1.

 TO ADD:
 - [x] make basic register file structure
 - [ ] add trigger input
 - [ ] test register_file
+- [ ] check if t0 being used by anything